wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.5.21 =
+* Updated: jQuery Sparkline upgraded from version 1.5.1 to 1.6
+* Updated: jQuery Imagemapster upgraded from version 1.2 beta 2 to ImageMapster 1.2.4

 = 2.5.20 =
 * Fixed: Patched an issue with detecting whether or not the main page is set